-The Board subscribes to applicable laws and regulations in the jurisdictions in which it operates.
-The Board has embraced King IV and, as recommended, has provided a narrative-based report, referencing each of the King IV principles and an explanation of the practices employed to apply the principles.
+The Board subscribes to compliance with applicable laws and regulations in the jurisdictions in which it operates.
+The board has embraced King IV and, as recommended, has provided a narrative-based report, referencing each of the King IV principles and an explanation of the practices employed to apply the principles.

-During FY2021, King IV was applied in its entirety.
-Murray & Roberts complied with the requirements of the Companies Act, 71 of 2008, the Companies Act Regulations, and the Listings Requirements of the JSE Limited.
-The Company conforms to its Memorandum of Incorporation.
+During the year, King IV was applied in its entirety.
+During FY2022, Murray & Roberts was compliant in all material respects with the requirements of the Companies Act, 71 of 2008, the Companies Act Regulations and the Listings Requirements of the JSE Limited.
+The Company operates in conformity with its Memorandum of Incorporation.

 The Company has a capital structure where each share carries one voting right.
-There are no restrictions to the shareholders' rights to introduce a resolution at the Annual General Meeting, subject to the requirements set out under Section 61 of the Companies Act.
-On receipt of a written demand delivered to the Company and submitted by holders in aggregate of at least 10% of the voting rights, the Board must call a shareholders meeting.

-There are no anti-takeover measures in place and the Company is only able to issue shares on the express permission of the shareholders by means of an ordinary resolution.
+There are no restrictions to the shareholders rights to introduce a resolution at the Annual General meeting, subject to the normal requirements set out under Section 61 of the Companies Act, 71 of 2008.
+On receipt of a written demand delivered to the Company and submitted by holders in aggregate of at least 10% of the voting rights, a shareholders meeting must be called by the Board.
+There are no anti-takeover measures in place, and the Company is only able to issues shares on the express permission of the shareholders by means of an ordinary resolution.
 No resolution to approve the general issue of shares has been proposed since the 2010 AGM.